wlsf82/EngageSphere-Test-Design-Masterclass-TAT/README.md

 To run the accessibility test, `npm run test:a11y`.

-to run the component tests : didn't found out yet :( (I was running them on the cypress interface, but didn't managed to run them headless)
+To run the component tests, `npx cypress run --component`.
 ___

 Made with ❤️ by [Walmyr](https://walmyr.dev).